-The teenage owner of The Expedition Soap Company spoke on a self-advocacy panel at the 13th Annual World Conference & Expo on Autism last month in Las Vegas, Nevada.
-Attendees came from 8 countries, 38 U.S. states, including over 150 cities for this sold-out conference.
+The teenage owner of The Expedition Soap Company spoke on a self-advocacy panel at the 13th Annual World Conference & Expo on Autism held in Las Vegas, Nevada, in December 2018.
+Attendees came from 8 countries and 38 U.S. states, including over 150 cities for this sold-out conference.

 When Spencer Kelly of Lake Orion, Michigan, was younger, he found it difficult to simply have a conversation with someone.
 Now the 17-year-old with Asperger syndrome, a form of autism, has become a spokesperson for how homeschooling can help struggling students excel.